wendy512/wendy512/README.md

 - 👨🏻‍💻 I’m a full stack developer, currently coding in Java and GoLang.
 - 💬 Be free to ask me about anything [here](https://github.com/wendy512/wendy512/issues).

-Life is a journey, not a destination.
+NOTE: Life is a journey, not a destination.
 What matters is the scenery on the way and the mood while viewing it.
 Take your heart with you while making this journey.

 ### My Contributions